 If the front area of your vehicle makes squealing sounds, then your serpentine belt might be misaligned or slipping.
-Sometimes it might just take a realignment of your serpentine belt to fix this problem.
+Sometimes it might just take a realignment or proper tensioning of your serpentine belt to fix this problem.

 3) No Power Steering

 The serpentine belt allows the power steering system to function properly.
-Power steering is what gives drivers the ability to smoothly steering their vehicle without needing to apply too much pressure.
+Power steering is what gives drivers the ability to smoothly steer their vehicle without needing to apply too much arm strength.

 4) Overheated Engine